jmahhh/jmahhh.github.io/_posts/2017-06-29-crypto-asset-valuation.markdown

 title:  "Token Valuation Theory"
 date:   2017-06-29 00:00:00 +0800
 categories: blockchain
-published: false
+published: true
 ---

-### Hypothesis 0: Cryptocurrencies Are Not a Separate Asset Class
+### Hypothesis 1: Cryptocurrencies Are Not a Separate Asset Class
 ...but represent a hyper-digital and legally unconstrained version of traditional financial instruments (assuming they're tradeable *name exceptions??*).
 If you would completely strip a cryptocurrency down to its bare essence, you would find it is simply an integer/float whose meaning is enforced by a network (the blockchain).
 You could come up with a thousand and one uses for them, and people currently are. *Most of the time projects will purpose their integers as some kind of network token.*

-### Hypothesis 1: Different Cryptocurrencies Belong to Different Asset Classes
+### Hypothesis 2: Different Cryptocurrencies Belong to Different Asset Classes
 ...which is why I prefer to call them tokens.
 In most cases they were never actually meant to be currencies.
 Of the major tokens only Bitcoin was explicitly designed to be a currency.
 Ether, for example, is primarily meant as fuel for a network, so why should it not be considered a commodity, like oil?
 Let's take the classic list of asset classes (stocks, fixed income, cash, foreign currencies, real estate, commodities) and categorise some of our favourite tokens.

 TBD: